javalin/website/_posts/tutorials/community/2021-04-16-javalin-sureness-example.md

 ---
 layout: tutorial
+official: false
 title: "Using Sureness to protect the security of Javalin REST API"
 author: <a href="https://github.com/tomsun28" target="_blank">Tom</a>
 date: 2021-04-16
 summarytitle: Using Sureness to protect the security of Javalin REST API.
 summary: Using Sureness to secure Javalin REST API by providing authentication(JWT,Basic,Digest) and authorization(RBAC)"
-language: Java
+language: java
 ---

 ## What is Sureness

 > [Sureness](https://github.com/usthe/sureness) is a simple and efficient open-source security framework that focus on the protection of REST API.
 > Provide authentication and authorization, based on RBAC.
 > No specific framework dependency (supports Javalin, Spring Boot, Quarkus, Ktor, and more).
 > Supports dynamic modification of permissions.
 > Supports WebSocket and mainstream HTTP containers (Servlet and JAX-RS).
 > Supports JWT, Basic Auth, Digest Auth, and can be extended to support custom authentication methods.
 > High performance due to dictionary matching tree.
 > Good extension interface, demos and documentation.
 > Sureness has a sensible default configuration, is easy to customize, and is not couple to any one framework, which enables developers to quickly and safely protect their projects in multiple scenarios.

 ## What You Will Learn

 * Creating a simple REST API using Javalin
 * Learn how to integrate Sureness into a Javalin application
 * Learn how to issue a JWT
 * Test API authentication - use JWT Auth, Basic Auth, Digest Auth to test the security of the REST API
 * Test API authorization - use different users to verify that they can access the REST API

 The tutorial assumes that you know what  JWT, Basic Auth, Digest Auth, RBAC are.
 If you do not, then you can check [JWT](https://jwt.io/introduction/), [Basic Auth](https://docs.oracle.com/cd/E50612_01/doc.11122/user_guide/content/authn_http_basic.html) , [Digest Auth](https://docs.oracle.com/cd/E50612_01/doc.11122/user_guide/content/authn_http_digest.html), [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) for an introduction.

 ## Setting Up Dependencies

 First, you will need to create a maven project and add Javalin, Sureness dependencies coordinate

 ```xml
 <dependency>